 At Ormsgill, we place a high value on Music.
 All children take part in weekly lessons.
-Children in Years 4-6 receive weekly Instrumental Lessons with staff from Cumbria Music Service; we are currently learning violin.
+Children in Years 4-6 receive weekly Instrumental Lessons with staff from Cumbria Music Service; we are currently learning keyboards.
 We enjoy singing everyday as part of lessons and in assemblies and performances.

 Purpose of study